CW-Jesse/valheim-betternetworking/CW_Jesse.BetterNetworking/README.md

 _Useful information about Valheim_

+* ALWAYS quit the game using the in-game menu (NOT Alt+F4, closing console, etc.) Doing otherwise can cause issues.
+This is a problem with vanilla Valheim.
 * The player who arrives in an area first is responsible for lag there.
 Ideally, the people with the best internet should be ahead of the pack or first through a portal, at least until Better Networking 3.0.
 * Valheim multiplayer performance appears to better with crossplay disabled.